Is PopFoam the Right Choice for Your Product? Answer These Questions

 Some foam products need to be made from lightweight material, while others need to be particularly strong or cost-effective to produce.
 In most cases, the material must also be aesthetically pleasing to attract consumers, to fit into a particular niche, or to showcase a company’s logo and design.
 Depending on the material and how it’s manufactured, it may be costly, inconsistent, or impossible to meet all three requirements of durability, weight, and aesthetics.

 PopFoam easily meets multiple material requirements for a wide range of applications.
 In healthcare, for example, soft seats are an essential part of products such as mobility chairs, where patients spend considerable amounts of time.
 Such equipment is exposed to plenty of water and needs frequent cleaning.
-After struggling with PU for years, manufacturers are now turning to PopFoam because it is easier to sanitize, is 100 percent waterproof, and boasts a much lower rejection rate in production.
+After struggling with PU for years, manufacturers are now turning to PopFoam.
+Products made with our closed-cell production technologies are easier to sanitize, are 100 percent waterproof, and boast a much lower rejection rate in production.